|

 Think beyond the graveyard, look at how this lawn has been decorated with the iconic Beetlejuice tombstone and the cool light-up sign.
 It’s simple and elegant.

-Of course, how can one forget? the Maitland couple is the main character and the shrunken head guy sitting next to the porch looks funny to boo the trick or treaters.
+Of course, how can one forget?
+The Maitland couple is the main character and the shrunken head guy sitting next to the porch looks funny to boo the trick or treaters.

 beetlejuice halloween yard decorations